ckapl1/smb-pricing-assistant/README.md

 - Batch pricing mode for analyzing multiple products at once
 - Add charts and data visualization for margin trends and competitor analysis

+## AI Disclosure

+> **AI Disclosure**
+> Portions of this README and parts of this project were created with the assistance of AI tools (Cursor AI and ChatGPT).
+I provided specific instructions, context, and project requirements, and the AI generated draft text, code suggestions, and debugging guidance.
+All AI-generated material was reviewed, edited, and approved by me.
+I fully understand every component of this project, and no content was included without my explicit oversight.

+## Prompting Summary

+> **Prompting Summary**
+> Throughout the development of this project, I used structured prompts to guide AI tools in generating code, debugging API errors, and refining documentation.
+Examples of how prompting was used include:
+> - Asking AI Studio and Cursor to generate the initial HTML, CSS, and JavaScript structure for the pricing tool
+> - Using targeted prompts to debug the Google Gemini API model error and switch to the correct `gemini-2.0-flash-001` endpoint
+> - Prompting Cursor to restyle and clean the UI for a polished prototype
+> - Using prompts to help draft and edit the README and PRD structure
+>
+> Prompts were iterative: I provided context → reviewed the output → refined the request.
+This ensured the final implementation matched the assignment requirements and that I understood all generated material.